rackerlabs/technical-blog/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

 end
 ```

-Server switchports will look similar, but vlan 100 will need to be the native vlan (untagged) due to its use as both a flat provider network and the management network:
+Server switchports looks similar, but vlan 100 needs to be the native vlan (untagged) due to its use as both a flat provider network and the management network:

 ```
 interface GigabitEthernet0/1